 Results from a recent GRE general test (within five years) are required.
 Subject tests are not required but may be submitted.
 MCAT and other related tests for professional schools cannot be substituted for the GRE.

-Financial Aid: Financial aid is available to master’s students in the form of Public Health Program scholarships and research apprenticeships.
+Financial Aid: Financial aid is available to master’s students in the form of School of Public Health Program scholarships and research apprenticeships.
 The PHP scholarship grants roughly 25% tuition.
 Research apprenticeships cover a larger portion of tuition and provide a monthly stipend.
 These awards are based on merit and qualifications; student loans also are available through the Financial Aid Office.

 Application deadline: January 5